Benthosuchus

 Benthosuchus has traditionally been considered a member of the temnospondyl superfamily Trematosauroidea, and the family Benthosuchidae was established in 1940 to include Benthosuchus and the related trematosauroid Thoosuchus.
 Some recent phylogenetic studies have removed Benthosuchus from Trematosauroidea entirely, placing it as a closer relative of Mastodonsauroidea, another group of Triassic temnospondyls.
 Other studies retain Benthosuchus within Trematosauroidea, but since Benthosuchus and Thoosuchus have successively basal positions on these trees they form a paraphyletic grouping, not a valid clade.
-In either case, Benthosuchidae is a monotypic family containing only Benthosuchus.
+Benthosuchidae was widely considered to be a monotypic family containing only Benthosuchus, until the discovery of the related Kwatisuchus in 2024.

 Description

 Benthosuchus skull is about 0.75 m long (it is comparatively short in young individuals but lengthens with age), and the overall body length is about 2.5 m.
 It existed in widely overflowing rivers of the East Russian Depression.

 Phylogeny

 Benthosuchus is traditionally considered a close relative of a group of temnospondyls called capitosaurids.
 In particular, it bears a close resemblance to the capitosaurid Wetlugasaurus.
 Many of the early large-scale phylogenetic analyses of temnospondyls place Benthosuchus within a clade called Capitosauria.
 However, more recent analyses such as that of Fortuny et al. (2011) recover Benthosuchus within another clade called Trematosauria.
 Occasionally it is grouped near the trematosaurid family Trematosauridae as a basal member of the group Trematosauroidea.
 Fortuny et al. found that Benthosuchus positioned outside Trematosauroidea as a more basal trematosaurian.
 Below is a cladogram from Fortuny et al. (2011) showing the phylogenetic placement of Benthosuchus:

+Cladogram after Novikov (2018) with only Early Triassic Eastern Europe taxa included: